Bug #3870

 Actually, the ON *:PORTLISTEN on AdiIRC only recognizes Local connection.

-Updated by Per Amundsen almost 6 years ago
+Updated by Per Amundsen over 6 years ago

 I have never heard about a MSL scripting event called on PORTLISTEN, do you have any information about what it does?

-Updated by Cassio Luz S. almost 6 years ago
+Updated by Cassio Luz S. over 6 years ago

 Per Amundsen wrote: